-If you have lost or found an animal within West Berkshire or Wokingham Borough areas please contact us:
+If you have lost or found an animal within Bracknell Forest, West Berkshire or Wokingham Borough areas please contact us:

 • Outside of these times (including Bank Holidays) - 0844 499 6063.

-Services for both West Berkshire Council and Wokingham Borough Council are provided by a dedicated in-house Animal Warden, supported by our external partners.
+Services for Bracknell Forest, West Berkshire Council and Wokingham Borough Council are provided by a dedicated in-house Animal Warden team, supported by our external partners.

 What to do if you have found a dog?

 Check to see if they are wearing a tag with the owner’s details on.
 If you are happy to do so, contact the owner and arrange to have the dog returned.
 Otherwise contact us using the above details and we will arrange collection.
 Please be aware collection may take up to four hours depending on the time of day, location and volume of work at that time.
 We will not collect a dog unless it has been secured.
 If you need advice please contact us.

 What to do if you have lost your dog?

 By law your dog should always wear a collar and tag with your name and address on when out in public.
 It is also compulsory for all dogs to be micro-chipped from the age of eight weeks.